LCC & Magic Hat Search for Invaders

 It was a search for the Asian clam, an invasive species on the verge of entering Lake Champlain.
 LCC and Arrowwood Environmental are collaborating on a project to survey beaches for the pesky mollusk because early detection is key if there’s any chance of eradicating a population before it becomes established.
 Asian clams prefer to live in warm, highly oxygenated water with open sandy or gravel bottoms and limited plant growth.
 They burrow at or just below the surface of the sediment and form dense, thick mats.
 In Lake George, New York, densities have been found of up to 8,000 clams per square meter.
 In the summer we began inventorying southern Lake Champlain shoreline areas where they’d most likely colonize and moving north.
 Last month citizen volunteers and a team from Magic Hat Brewery helped us survey Burlington beaches.
 Using their sieves, volunteers combed the shoreline of Leddy Beach, North Beach, and Blanchard Beach for the invasive mollusk.
 Luckily we they didn’t find them.

-Thanks to volunteer efforts, we can verify that Asian clams haven’t yet made it to Burlington beaches.
-(Click here to see a slide show from our training sessions and field day.)
+Thanks to volunteer efforts, we can verify that Asian clams haven’t yet made it to Burlington beaches. (<link learn news item asian-clam-event>Click here to see a slide show from our training sessions and field day.)
 However, they continue to remain a threat to Lake Champlain.
 In 2007, this species was documented in Lock 8 of the Champlain Canal, only two locks away from the Lake Champlain side of the canal system.
 In 2010 Asian clams were detected in Lake George, too late for authorities to do more than control their spread.
 In 2016, Asian clams were discovered in Lake Bomoseen, Vermont, where they inhabit a portion of the lower lake.
 Lake George drains into Lake Champlain along the La Chute River in New York.
 Lake Bomoseen drains into Lake Champlain via the Castleton and Poultney Rivers in Vermont.
 In 2009, the species were documented in the St. Lawrence River near Becancour, Quebec.
 Lake Champlain appears to be surrounded.

 What’s the big deal with Asian clams?